 More than 85% of my clients experience my service as very good or excellent; and report achieving the result for which they came to see me.
 Another 10% do not provide any feedback on their experience.
 And, in a very small number of cases – very, very rarely – an individual may find that they are not benefiting from working with me, or with E-CENT theory, and in such cases I recommend that they try another counsellor, who may be better able to help.
 (This has not happened even once in the past seven years or more!)

 However, it is important to note that the vast majority of people who come to see me, and to work on their problems with me, achieve dramatic results, and find that they quickly, and durably, get over their emotional, behavioural and relationship disturbances.
 As long as they keep reviewing the work we did together, they can continue to help themselves for a lifetime.

 I mainly use informal methods of assessment, as I believe the client knows best how to find his or her own way through their own problems.
 However, from time to time it might be helpful for you to get some insights into how to answer these questions:

 How depressed am I?

 What is my ‘attachment style’, and how is that affecting my relationship?

-What is my personality shape or structure?
+What is my personality adaptation or structure?

-(b) in terms of my character and temperament?
+(b) In terms of my character and temperament?

 And so on.